better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

     The identity carrier passes **3.**, and:
         * The document does not refer to a previous revision, and no previous revision is known
-        * Or, the set of signatures forms a quorum of the [delegations](/#delegations) of the previous revision.
+        * Or, the set of signatures forms a quorum of the [delegations][dl] of the previous revision.

     It is an error if:
         * No previous revision is given, but a parent in the identity attestation chain is found